natcap/invest.users-guide/source/blue_carbon.rst

  3         seagrass  0     <float>          <float>             <float>
  ========  ========  ====  ===============  ==================  ================

-* **Biomass disturbance CSV**: A table indicating the percentage of carbon loss in the biomass pools by vegetation type.
+* **Biomass Disturbance Table (CSV)**: A table indicating the percentage of carbon loss in the biomass pools by vegetation type.
 The model will select the appropriate percentage value based on the disturbance level (low, medium, high) indicated in transition matrix table input.
 Do not change any of the column headings in this table.

  ========  ========  ====  ===============  ==================  ================
  veg type  veg name  None  Low Disturbance  Medium Disturbance  High Disturbance